ARCHIVED - Harper Government reinforces commitment to public safety

 “Our Government has laid the foundation for an emergency communications network by allocating a portion of 700 MHz broadband spectrum for public safety use,” said Senator Dagenais.
 “This network will support wireless broadband communications for our first responders and improve the front line response.”

 The allocation of 10 MHz for public safety use supports the Communications Interoperability Strategy and Action Plan for Canada, which was released in January 2011 as a result of federal/provincial/territorial collaboration.
 It also supports the front line emergency responders who will be able to use state-of-the-art voice and data wireless communications tools in the performance of their response duties.

 Firefighters, police, and paramedics will be able to link to their colleagues in other agencies across Canada and, when necessary, their counterparts along the Canada-U.S. border.
 The 700 MHz spectrum allows for large amounts of data to be carried at high speed over long distances, and it lessens the potential for communications failures during peak emergency periods.

-“I would also like to remind all Canadians, especially as we approach the 17th annual Emergency Preparedness Week in Canada, of the importance of being prepared for any emergency situation that may arise,” added Minister Toews.
-“I would especially like to thank the men and women on the front lines, who put their lives on the line to keep our families and our communities safe.”
+“I would like to take this occasion, especially as we are approaching Emergency Preparedness Week, to thank the men and women on the front lines, who put their lives at risk to keep our families and our communities safe,” added Senator Dagenais.